DiabloRex/nuc_processing/README.txt

 2. <NucProcess.py> updated writing for gzip file when using -z, and supported compression on clipped FASTQ files
 3. <NucProcess.py> updated for parental analysis: -pm, and requires -vcf file to assign reads
-4. <NucProcess.py> added -mg: make genome mode for parental analysis, index genome -if, original -f is used for searching for RE sites, -g genome name. both are required. nuc_process -n 16 -mg -g mm10/mm10 -f mm10.masked.fa -if mm10.pwk.fa for two different genomes.
+4. <NucProcess.py> added -mg: make genome mode for parental analysis, index genome -if, original -f is used for searching for RE sites, -g genome name. both are required. nuc_process -n 16 -mg -re1 MboI -g mm10/mm10 -f mm10.masked.fa[for re] -if mm10.pwk.fa[for index] for two different genomes.
 One used for RE site, the other used for mapping. mainly used for -pm mode.
 5. <NucProcess.py> updated multithreading for clipping FASTQ reads
 6. <NucSvg.py> removed deprecated toimage() function, replaced by PIL.Image.
 7. DotNet 5 is required for assigning PM reads, module was written in C#.
 (Module will be included in program folder, after testing; currently not support -a option)